YADAV1825/AI-Agent/README.md

-# 🤖 Opus Desktop AI Agent
+# 🤖 OS-Level AI Agent (API/offline/personal Runtime connector based)

+> **Current implementation is a sample with API key from deployment via lightning AI for inference**

 > **A Sophisticated MVP Platform That Transforms Any API Key into an Autonomous OS-Level Intelligent Agent**